-Click on the + button next to Sales Channels, then Learn More in the Amazon section, and finally on Add channel.
+Click on the + button next to Sales Channels, then “Learn More” in the Amazon section, and finally, Add channel.

-On the last page, click on Connect to Amazon and then enable Shopify to access information from your Amazon Seller account.
+On the last page, click on “Connect to Amazon” and then enable Shopify to access information from your Amazon Seller account.

 Every product you want to sell on Amazon needs to have its own UPC (Universal Product Code).

-Click on Amazon under the Sales channels section, and then on Create Listing.
-Choose the product you want to list and click on Select product.
+Click Amazon under the Sales channels section, and then “Create listing.”
+Choose the product you want to list and click “Select product.”

 If you’re selling your own branded product, you’ll need to fill in all the details for the Amazon listing.